 Consumers can also submit a complaint to the Consumer Federal Protection Bureau (CFPB).
 They are the federal government’s organization dedicated to helping consumers with financial issues, including payday lenders.

-The following statistics are from the CFPB Consumer Complaint Database.
+The following statistics are from the CFPB Consumer Complaint Database as of February 2021.

 |Charged fees or interest you didn’t expect||120|